laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 = How do I get my LaterPay Live API credentials? =
 To get your LaterPay Live API credentials, please send us the signed merchant contract and all necessary identification documents that are listed in the merchant contract.
+You can find the merchant contract on the ’Account’ tab of the plugin backend.
 After we've checked your documents, we will send you an e-mail with your LaterPay Live API credentials.

-= My theme looks broken after activating the LaterPay plugin = The LaterPay WordPress plugin has been tested to work fine with most WordPress standard themes.
-Given the sheer mass of available WordPress themes, it is still likely that you will have to make some adjustments to your theme after installing the LaterPay WordPress plugin.

 == Screenshots ==